paulrobello/parllama/README.md

 ### Where we're going

+* Better image support via file pickers
+* Ability to copy code and other sub sections from chat
 * RAG for local documents and web pages
 * Expand ability to import custom prompts of other tools
 * LLM tool use

 ## What's new

+### v0.3.11

+* Added ability to set max context size for Ollama and other providers that support it
+* Limited support for LLamaCpp running in OpenAI Mode.
+* Added ability to cycle through fences in selected chat message and copy to clipboard with `ctrl+shift+c`
+* Added theme selector
+* Varius bug fixes and performance improvements
+* Updated core AI library and dependencies
+* Fixed crash due to upstream library update

 ### v0.3.10
 * Fixed crash issues on fresh installs